 Somehow the teachers in Apache were all wonderful and friendly!
 Why is that, when the teachers in my first senior class were not so enamoured of me?
 OK, let’s be truthful, I was a bit hard-to-take in my home school and very co-operative and smiling in my second school!
 I was on my best behaviour in the latter and not my best in the former.
 That’s life.
 Sorry, Harrismith teachers!
 Colonel Harold Dennis, Virginia Darnell, Bob Schneeburger, Dan Chandler, Jeanne Setzer, Billie McDonald and L’Roy Campbell were all very good to me – as were all the others.
 Sadly, memory fails me as far as names go.
 Another one was Jim Stanton from the lil school, who took me to a rock concert.
 And I wrote an apology-of-sorts to Rick Hulett too!

 I Believe I Can Fly

 Colonel Harold Dennis taught me how to fly – in theory – in night classes.
+“Ground School” he called it.
 Many years later I flew solo off a mountain in a paraglider.
 I’m glad I paid attention in his classes.
 It was stunning.
 And the Colonel’s knowledge really did help – I knew what was happening as I soared high up above the take-off point like a bird.